jchack1/web-dev-blog/_posts/2021-05-24-data-structures-2.md

 - sequential
 - each element is called a node, and a node contains data and a reference to the next node
 - nodes are objects and can have multiple values
-- the reference what <em>links</em> the elements together into a list
+- the reference is what <em>links</em> the elements together into a list
 - the last node reference points towards a null value
 - can add or remove items anywhere in the list, unlike stacks and queues, but this means you also have to change the references
 - can only go forwards, not backwards